biobakery/metawibele/README.md

 	`$OUTPUT_DIR/$BASENAME_unsupervised_prioritization.rank.table.tsv`
 	* `$OUTPUT_DIR` = the output folder
 	* `$BASENAME` = the prefix for output files provided by `metawibele.cfg`
-	* These are the results of unsupervised prioritization based on ecological properties.
-Each protein family has a numeric priority score based on meta ranking.
+	* This file includes the results of unsupervised prioritization based on ecological properties.
+Each protein family has a numeric priority score based on meta ranking (TSV format file).
 	* `$BASENAME_unsupervised_prioritization.rank.tsv` is the overall ranking for all protein families.